 After arriving in La Paz I bought my ticket to Chile for the next morning.
 In the evening it got a bit stressful as a bag I had ordered to tailor for me was not ready, they had not even started.
-But finally I got it and after some hours of unsteady sleep I got up by five, was at the terminal by six and by seven on my way to Chile .
+But finally I got it and after some hours of unsteady sleep I got up by five, was at the terminal by six and by seven on my way to Chile.

-Ceviche is a dish made from raw fish that is fermented / "cooked" by adding lemon juice with tomatoes, peppers and some spices.
+Ceviche is a dish made from raw fish that is fermented / “cooked” by adding lemon juice with tomatoes, peppers and some spices.
 Very delicious!
-I will try to find a good recipe and test it, the results will be published here in the online version.

-Did I mention that I left Latin America ?
+Did I mention that I left Latin America?
 Like Argentina Chile is more European.

 As soon as I entered the night bus I knew why the different companies have quite different prices.
 I luckily had chosen to pay a little more and had a lot of room for my legs and a very comfy chair.
 I even had two seats for me … heaven on earth, I really needed some sleep.

-The only thing a little negative was that we had to get up two times the night as there are lots of police controls where the entire luggage is searched for drugs.
+The only thing a little negative was that we had to get up two times during the night as there are lots of police controls where the entire luggage is searched for drugs.
 On the border to Bolivia they even had X-rays like at airports.
 Of course they use the opportunity to also control the transport of agricultural products to prevent the migration of varmints and animal diseases.

-A word about the war (as it is not a "strike" as CNN calls it): It is quite hard to get information here though it is the no 1 topic in the media.
+A word about the war (as it is not a “strike” as CNN calls it): It is quite hard to get information here though it is the no 1 topic in the media.
 I try to use the scarce possibilities to see CNN and read some news on the internet, but I miss decent news.
 It is good to hear that people protest worldwide.
 It is frightening that the self appointed protector of freedom does not hesitate to break UN-law.
-Of course they always did, e. g. in Latin America., but never that public.
+Of course they always did, e. g. in Latin America, but never that publicly.
 Comparing the weapons it is easy to tell whether Bush or Hussein is the more dangerous person.
 Interesting to read that only hours after they started they inform the public that the conflict will last longer than expected.

 But back to my trip.
 At sunrise the bus stopped a few kilometres before Calama to serve some coffee.
 A sunrise in the desert, wow.
 In front of use we saw the road to Chuquicamata, the world’s biggest open copper mine, the biggest manmade hole.
 The endless row of buses, carrying the 11’000 workers (or to be more exact a third of them as they work in three shifts 24 hours, seven days a week) gave me a first impression of the mines dimension.